- Personal Finance»

-Financial analysts in 2009 pointed to the performance of investment in vintage wine as a safer and more profitable venture than traditional blue chip companies.
-Vintage wines and champagnes have a proven market value and if the asset is kept in optimum condition has an earning potential that is almost unrivaled.
-These commodities out performed the stock market in their returns.
-The assets obviously will reach a higher price when the economy is booming and it's ultimate consumer will ironically enough be the fund managers celebrating their financial success and foresight.
+Financial analysts in 2009 pointed to the performance of investments in vintage wine, as a safer and more profitable venture than traditional blue chip companies.
+Vintage wines and champagnes have a proven market value and if the asset is kept in optimum condition, it has an earning potential that is almost unrivaled.
+These kind of commodities have been shown to outperform the stock market in their returns.
+The assets obviously will reach a higher price when the economy is booming and its ultimate consumer will ironically enough, be those fund managers celebrating their financial success and magical foresight.

-To prove Whiskey is a commodity I came across this recent small story concerning beverage company Diageo.
-Diageo has recently come up with a novel initiative to plug its pension deficit that will see it use barrels of Whiskey as collateral.The company, owner of the brands Johnny Walker and Bushmill's whiskey announced it had agreed a funding deal to transfer £500m worth of maturing whiskey to trustees of its pension scheme.
+To prove whiskey is a viable commodity, I came across this recent small story concerning beverage company Diageo.
+Diageo has recently come up with a novel initiative to plug its pension deficit that will see it use barrels of Whiskey as collateral.The company, owner of the brands Johnny Walker and Bushmill's whiskey announced it had agreed a funding deal to transfer £500 million worth of maturing whiskey to trustees of its pension scheme.
 This would be sold back at a later date but generally capped to a mutually agreeable figure.
-Here is a potential investment opportunity as if the Whiskey is ever bottled it has a unique story attached to it.
+Here is a potential investment opportunity as if the whiskey is ever bottled it has a unique story attached to it.

 Rare Malt Whiskey

-Still not convinced? okay, the following are a couple of bottles of fine single malt.
-The malt's are less than 70 years old and if you compare them to relevant vintages in the Wine world I think that it is a good comparison.
+Still not convinced?
+Well let's see if we can change your mind.
+The following couple of bottles of fine single malt might persuade you.
+These single malts are less than 70 years old and if you compare them to relevant vintages in the wine world, I think that it is a really good comparison.

-- Bruichladdich Limited Edition 40 year old Whiskey.
-It was distilled on 24th October 1964.The batch was matured in fresh Bourbon casks.
-Now bottled as the oldest ever from this distillery, and is a limited edition of 500 bottles each valued and sold at ....£1,000 per bottle.
+This whisky was distilled on the 24th October 1964.This batch was matured in fresh Bourbon casks and are now sold as the oldest ever from the Bruichladdich Distillery.
+What makes this whisky special is the fact that it is a limited edition of just 500 bottles.
+This means that each bottle is valued at and sells at a respectable ....£1,000 per bottle.

-- Midleton 1996 This is a very rare Irish Whiskey, it is triple distilled by John Jameson & Son, aged to perfection and bottled in the year 1996.
-Each bottle is individually numbered and expect to pay about £245 per bottle.
+This is a very rare Irish Whiskey.
+It is triple distilled by the well known John Jameson & Son Distillery, where it is aged to perfection and then bottled.
+This whiskey was bottled in 1996.
+Each bottle is individually numbered and you should expect to pay about £250 per bottle.